amd112/clusteringEthics/index.md

 The model used in this form text cleaning and parsing is called a 'bag-of-words' model.
 This treats any text as just the composition of the words it contains.
 This allows us to operate in the very simple framework of a collection of high-dimensional points, but doesn't address many of the complexities of language.

-Other frameworks for text analysis can involve sentiment analysis, structural analayis, concept mining, extraction and abstraction, etc. Collectively, these methods broach all the ways humans interpret data, but computationally they are each complex problems in their own right.
+Other frameworks for text analysis can involve sentiment analysis, structural analysis, concept mining, extraction and abstraction, etc. Collectively, these methods broach all the ways humans interpret data, but computationally they are each complex problems in their own right.
 Not using these other text analysis methods means that there are likely many similarities in the text that won't be recognized.
 Bag-of-words models don't recognize relationships in words across texts, meaning texts that commonly use 'Tanzania' and 'Nigeria' won't be registered as containing similarities, despite the fact that both words represent the concept of a country.
 Similarly, bag-of-words is unable to recognize structural similarities in writing, such as grouping texts that all use passive voice.

 Despite the drawbacks, bag-of-words models are extremely useful for their quick ability to turn text in to data that can be used for analysis.